-This award is named for the late John W. Galbreath, a self-made man who distinguished himself in both business and also as a horseman.
-Born in Derby, Ohio, he built a small local firm into an international real-estate project-development company.
+This award is named for the late John W. Galbreath, a self-made man who distinguished himself in business and also as a horseman.
+Born in Derby, Ohio, he built a small local firm into an international real estate project development company.
 His interests included the Pittsburgh Pirates baseball team and Darby Dan Farm, a Thoroughbred breeding and racing enterprise that won stakes races on three continents.
 He also served for many years as chairman of Churchill Downs.

 The Galbreath Award is presented annually to one individual whose entrepreneurial leadership has had a significant and positive impact on the equine industry.
 The criteria used in selecting the winner are:

 - Has introduced original and creative techniques or approaches to business

 - Has demonstrated a willingness to take personal or career risks

 - Has utilized forward-thinking and visionary management planning